Best meme stocks to buy in 2022

 BlackBerry is a cybersecurity firm that’s best known for being one of the dominant players of the early smartphone market.
 In recent years, BlackBerry has transitioned away from mobile phones and towards software and artificial intelligence as its core business areas.

 Although in a smaller way than the companies above it in this list, BlackBerry was also caught up in the war on short sellers in early 2021.
-Its price jumped over 200% in the early part of the year, and saw another spike around Easter.
+BB’s price jumped over 200% in the early part of the year, and saw another spike around Easter.

 Its potential to live up to investors’ hopes relies on how well it can corner new areas of the market, such as in providing the software for the automotive industry.
 The early signs are good and its sound financial position means it’s in a good spot to take advantage of new growth opportunities in the years to come.